- Milk thistle may be beneficial to dogs with liver problems.

-Selecting Milk Thistle Supplements for Your Dog
+Choosing a Milk Thistle Supplement for Your Dog

 “Herbal supplements are not held to the same efficacy standards as other medications and the potency, purity, and bioavailability varies between manufacturers,” says Summers.
 “I would recommend that pet owners use dog-specific products from a reputable manufacturer that are recommended by their veterinarian and contain the appropriate amount of bioavailable silymarin (in addition to the liver protectant SAMe) to maximize the chances of silymarin working for their pet.”

 Krause says the label should clearly state the amount of milk thistle or silymarin in the product.
 “You can ask the manufacturer to provide a certificate of analysis of the product,” she says, which can help determine its purity.
 “Or purchase a product directly from your veterinarian.”